-The Contractor shall maintain a system for tracking the status of subcontractor work and payments.
-The Contractor shall retain records that document the date of field completion, date of satisfactory completion of the work and the date of final payment (including funds retained in accordance with Article 1109.05, B, 2) to each subcontractor.
+1. The Contractor shall maintain a system for tracking the status of subcontractor work and payments.
+The Contractor shall retain records that document the date of field completion, date of satisfactory completion of the work and the date of final payment (including subcontractor retainage in accordance with Article 1109.05, B, 2) to each subcontractor.
 Copies of the records to verify compliance with Article 1109.05, B shall be provided to the Contracting Authority, if requested.

 Retained funds may be released by one of two methods.
 On contracts where the progress and final payment vouchers are paid by the Department the retainage will be released according to Article 1109.06, A. On all other contracts the retainage may be released by either Article 1109.06, A or B.

 When 95% of the original contract amount has been completed to the satisfaction of the Engineer, and it is apparent that conditions beyond the control of the Contractor will delay completion of the contract for more than 60 calendar days, the Contractor may request payment of retained funds.
 If the Contracting Authority agrees, payment of the retained funds will be made no sooner than 30 calendar days after approval.